jeffhuang4704/vulasset/NVSHAS-8534-block-storage-class.md

 This is a happy case.

 **Case 2: the PVC resource does not exist when workload AdmissionReview comes in**
 In this scenario, we are unable to reach a final decision due to the unavailability of the PVC resource.
 We will record this workload information, capturing its PVC name and namespace.
 Consequently, we will return `pass` to Kubernetes as the validation outcome.
-The deployment will start, but the pod will remain in a pending state.
+The deployment will start, but the pod will remain in a pending state (because its PVC is not yet ready.).

 Upon receiving a request for PVC resource validation, we will cross-reference it with recorded data.
 If a match is found, we will prohibit the creation of the PVC.
-This will make the workload unable to start (keep in Pending state).
+This will make the workload remain in a pending state.

 The resource being blocked will be the PVC resource.

-In both case 1 and case 2, the affected workload will not start due to the violation.
+In both case 1 and case 2, the affected workload will not start in the end.
 However, the blocked resource will differ between the two cases.

 ?? what's the behavior if the Rule does not contain namespace criteria

-UI - Add a criterial named "StorageClassName"
+### UI - Add a criterial named "StorageClassName"

 <p align="left">
 <img src="./materials/pvc-4.png" width="50%">